shwetakatti98/Lip-Reading/README.md

 ## 4. Potential Impact

-If the project is successful, what difference will it make, both technically and broadly?
+This project can primarily help in the following usecases :

 Lip reading mainly helps those people with hearing loss.
 It aids them in comprehending speech clearly.
+It also helps people work in situations where the background is noisy and assists them in interpreting speech.
+A lot of lip reading softwares used in public places like kiosks and ATMs can help people have contactless interactions and ensure privacy , since it doesn't involve speaking out loud.

 ## 5. Challenges